sid99/lynkup-docs/ROADMAP.md

   - Profile is associated to a domain
   - An user can have only one profile for each domain

-7 Sprints and 7 releases - this goes against our decision of 4 releases per year but pushing it to move things quicker
+- 7 Sprints and 7 releases - this goes against our decision of 4 releases per year but pushing it to move things quicker
+- dates are tentative

 #### Sprint One - Firebase Sync up - Dec 13th Backend deployment and iOS app deployment
 - Each user will have lynkUp auth user credentials and firebase auth user credentials